 If the ball was last touched by a member of the attacking team, a "goal kick" is taken from anywhere within the "goal area":

-The Laws Of The Game (there are no "rules" in soccer) are the same for professional soccer as in youth leagues.
+The Laws Of The Game are the same for professional soccer as in youth leagues.
 These Laws can be viewed online at FIFA Laws of the Game.
-Youth soccer players are not as skilled or experienced as professional players.

 Referees in youth leagues understand that AYSO is a recreational league with younger and less skilled players than found in many adult leagues.
 Consequently, there are different thresholds for awarding of fouls for "playing in a dangerous manner" and "gaining an unfair advantage".

 AYSO has made a small number of modifications to the laws (as permitted by the laws) to meet the needs of a youth sports program.
-The modifications are in the areas of field size and ball size for younger players, play time and substitutions.
-In San Mateo AYSO, the younger divisions play a special short-sided game with very simplified laws.
+The modifications are in the areas of field size and ball size, restrictions on heading the ball, play time, and substitutions.
+Players in younger divisions play a special short-sided game with very simplified laws.